Elegant996/TComb/README.md

 This program was compiled using Visual Studio 2013 and falls under the GNU General Public License.

 I would like to thank jpsdr and dubhater for their work on nnedi3 and the VapourSynth version of TComb (respectively).
-There work led to the port of this project.
+Their work led to the port of this project.
 I'd also like to thank the masm32 community who were very helpful as I explored assembly.